openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

   read-only devices such as CD-ROMs and Configuration Drive (config_drive).

 - Volume-backed live migration.
 Instances are backed by volumes rather than ephemeral disk.
-For VMAX volume-backed live migration, shared storage is required.
+For PowerMax volume-backed live migration, shared storage is required.

-The VMAX driver supports shared volume-backed live migration.
+The PowerMax driver supports shared volume-backed live migration.

 Architecture
 ~~~~~~~~~~~~

-In VMAX, A volume cannot belong to two or more FAST storage groups at the
+In PowerMax, A volume cannot belong to two or more FAST storage groups at the
 same time.
 To get around this limitation we leverage both cascaded storage
 groups and a temporary non FAST storage group.

 A volume can remain 'live' if moved between masking views that have the same
 initiator group and port groups which preserves the host path.

-During live migration, the following steps are performed by the VMAX plugin
+During live migration, the following steps are performed by the PowerMax driver
 on the volume:

 #.
 Within the originating masking view, the volume is moved from the FAST